-Adrian’s time at Ulster gained him a First Class Honours degree, the OFCOM Jonathan Hannah award for Integrated Communication and the IAS Smarts award for his research which focused on the role of marketers in increasing and diversifying audiences for the arts in Northern Ireland.
+Adrian’s time at Ulster University gained him a First Class Honours degree in Communication, Advertising and Marketing, the OFCOM Jonathan Hannah award for Integrated Communication and the IAS Smarts award for his research which focused on the role of marketers in increasing and diversifying audiences for the arts in Northern Ireland.

 As an undergraduate, Adrian juggled his studies with life as an exhibiting artist but took up a role in Corporate Communications with a large global firm after graduating.
 He soon realised it was not the life for him though, and gave up the day job to focus on becoming a full-time artist in 2008.
 Adrian has never looked back.

 In 2010, the young artist was awarded funding from the Arts Council of Northern Ireland to stage a series of high profile solo exhibitions across Northern Ireland which marked a significant uplift in his career.
 Adrian spent the next ten years exhibiting widely across the island of Ireland.
 As a result of Covid restrictions however, Adrian has transitioned to showcasing his latest collections through innovative online virtual exhibitions and has became well-known for his online home-schooling tutorials for children during the first lockdown.

 Adrian’s interest in the area of entrepreneurship within the Creative Industries compelled him to undertake a PhD in the field.
 He completed his doctoral research at Queen’s University in 2014.
 No doubt this unusual mix helps explain Adrian’s success in the commercial art world to date.